-Visit any daily Dutch market and you'll be led by the nose to a stand that churns out a delicious local delicacy -- the stroopwafel.
+Visit any Dutch market and you'll be led by the nose to a stand that churns out a delicious local delicacy—the stroopwafel.
 This thin caramel-filled waffle cookie is loved by locals and tourists alike.

 - 1 tablespoon milk (lukewarm)

-- 2.6 ounces/75 g caster sugar (or witte basterdsuiker, see note below)
+- 2.6 ounces/75 grams caster sugar (or witte basterdsuiker, see note below)

 - 1 large egg (beaten, room temperature)

-- 8.8 ounces/250 g cake flour (Dutch cake flour or zeeuwse bloem, see Note below)
+- 8.8 ounces/250 grams cake flour (Dutch cake flour or zeeuwse bloem, see Note below)

 - Pinch salt

-- 1 tsp. butter (or as needed to grease waffle iron)
+- 1 teaspoon butter (or as needed to grease waffle iron)

 - For the Filling:

-- 4.6 ounces/200 g molasses (Dutch molasses syrup or keukenstroop, see Note below)
+- 4.6 ounces/200 grams molasses (Dutch molasses syrup or keukenstroop, see Note below)

 - 1 teaspoon cinnamon

 - In a medium bowl, dissolve the yeast in the lukewarm milk.
-Add the butter, sugar and egg, mix, and then stir in the flour and salt.
+Add the 4.4 ounces/125 grams of butter, caster sugar, and egg.
+Mix and then stir in the flour and salt.